arnavmeduri/JCVI-Syn3A-analysis/README.md

-## Computational Elucidation of Protein-Protein Interactions in JCVI-syn3A
+## Computational elucidation of protein-protein interactions in JCVI-syn3A
 Collaborators: Arnav Meduri, Abhinav Meduri

 ### Overview